juliandeleonguerrero/Worldbuilding-Obsidian-Template/README.md

 ## Advanced Tables by Tony Grosinger

 This is included for easier table editing within Obsidian.md.
 Markdown is a powerful method of editing, but tables are an admittedly weaker quality.
+This plugin makes it a little easier.

 ## AidenLx's Folder Note by AidenLx